by Isak Fritz – DA Northern Cape Provincial Spokesperson for Health

 Error!
 Filename not specified.

-The Democratic Alliance (DA) in the Northern Cape is calling on the MEC of Health, Fufe Makatong, to urgently operationalize ambulances that are gathering dust at the government garage in Kimberley.
+The Democratic Alliance (DA) in the Northern Cape is calling on the MEC of Health, Fufe Makatong, to launch an investigation into the relocation of the De Aar Hospital from the old building to the new facility.

 DA Northern Cape Provincial Spokesperson for Health